SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 At level 14, once per turn when you kill one or more creatures with a spell of level 1 or higher, you regain 1 sorcery point.
 Soul Drain does not work on creatures of CR 1/2 or lower.

+## Level 18

+* Possession

+At 18th level, you can use your action to possess bodies of your enemies with malevolent spirits.
+Target a 5x5 area within 120 feet of you.
+Each enemy creature in that area is forced to roll Charisma saving throw against your spell DC.
+On a failed saving throw, each enemy creature receives 6d10 necrotic damage and is dominated until the end of your next turn.
+After the dominated condition expires, they receive one level of exhaustion.You can use this feature once per long rest.

 # 21. - Hoodlum